What Countries Have Free Healthcare?

 Is free healthcare available for expatriates?

 Healthcare is never entirely free in any country.
 There are systems in place where expats may be able to access services in an affordable way.
 However, investing in International Health Insurance is imperative if you’re living overseas so that you have peace of mind should you need medical care.
+For corporate customers, cashless health insurance is available.

 Is free healthcare available for travellers or holidaymakers?